 Dumebi Oluwole, senior economist at Stears, tells African Business that West African governments need to better support cocoa farming communities if the region is to benefit from rising prices.

-“West African cocoa-producing governments need to deepen efforts in improving the value chain of their cocoa-producing countries, policies, regulations, adequate infrastructure, farmers’ poverty, and more importantly, public-private partnerships, involving structured economic integration.”
+“West African cocoa-producing governments need to deepen efforts to improve the value chain of their cocoa-producing countries, their policies, regulations, adequate infrastructure, [to ease] farmers’ poverty, and more importantly, [to build] public-private partnerships, involving structured economic integration.”

 In the region, efforts are under way to tackle some of the industry’s challenges.
 In September Ghana raised the state guaranteed cocoa price paid to its farmers by more than 63%.
 President Nana AkufoAddo said farmers would receive 20.943 Ghana cedi ($1.56) per kilogram for the new 2023/2024 season, which started in September, compared with the 12.8 Ghana cedi ($0.95) they got in the previous year.
 He claimed that this was the highest price paid to farmers in half a century.
 Cameroon raised the price cocoa farmers get to 1,500 CFA francs (US$2.40) per kilogram, a 25% jump from the previous rate of 1,200 CFA francs.
 Côte d’Ivoire increased its cocoa farmgate price by 11.1% to $1.62 per kilogram for the 2023/24 crop season.